 Treatment depends on the underlying cause of bad breath, dental problems such as gum disease and gingivitis are generally treated as follows:

 Remove calculus from the teeth and polish.
 This will be performed under general anesthetic.

 Other treatments may include:

-Annual check up.
 Make sure your cat sees a veterinarian once a year for a check-up to stay on top of any possible health and dental problems.